-DC Bus link terminals in servo systems carry high DC voltage of up to 900 V. Touching the terminals while they are carrying voltage is extremely dangerous.
-Switch off (disconnect) the line voltage.
-You must only work on the connections when the system is disconnected.

-It can take over an hour for the modules to self-discharge.
-Check the state of charge with a measuring device that is suitable for a DC voltage of up to 1000V.
-When measuring a voltage of over 60 V between the DC+/DC- terminals or to ground, wait some minutes and measure again or discharge the modules as described in the KCM instructions manual.
+- Switch off (disconnect) the line voltage.
+You must only work on the connections when the system is disconnected. - Check the state of charge with a measuring device that is suitable for a DC voltage of up to 1,000 V. - When measuring a voltage of over 50V between the DC+/DC- terminals or to ground, wait some minutes and measure again or discharge the modules as described in the KCM instructions manual.

-KCM-S: Connect the BR connection to the SERVOSTAR 600 with the most frequent regenerative braking processes in the system.
-This SERVOSTAR 600 must have an active internal or external brake resistor.
-For setup, enable the SERVOSTAR 600 and operate the driving profile that causes the brake chopper to respond.
+KCM-S: Connect the BR connection to the servo amplifier with the most frequent regenerative braking processes in the system.
+For setup, enable the servo amplifier and operate the driving profile that causes the brake chopper to respond.
 The KCM-S determines the chopper threshold and begins to charge; LED flashes.
 The energy stored is available the next time acceleration happens.

-KCM-P: The KCM-P begins the charging process at approx. 470 V DC; the LED flashes.
-If the power supply fails, the module provides the servo amplifier with the stored energy that is required to bring the drive to a standstill in a controlled manner (this only applies to the power supply voltage; battery-back the 24 V supply separately).
+KCM-P: The KCM-P begins the charging process at approx. 470 V DC.
+If the power supply fails, the module provides the servo amplifier with the stored energy (this only applies to the power supply voltage; battery-back the 24 V supply separately).